 Minors on campus registration instructions

 All Augusta University programs (on or off campus) for non-student minors, including third-party programs utilizing Augusta University facilities, must register its programs annually (beginning January 1st each calendar year) at least sixty (60) days prior to the event start date.
 On-going programs must re-register annually.
 Minors on Campus programs must receive written approval prior to registration.
-As part of the Office of Compliance approval process, an audit of submitted documents for verification of Augusta University and USG policy compliance and a site visit may be performed prior to program program/event start date.
+As part of the approval process, an audit of submitted documents for verification of Augusta University and USG policy compliance and a site visit may be performed prior to program program/event start date.
 A non-registered minors program is subject to cancellation without advance notice.
-It is important to note The Office of Compliance is not the approvers of any minors on campus program/event.
+It is important to note University Ethics & Compliance is not the approvers of any minors on campus program/event.
 It merely serves as the wheelhouse for program/event adherence to the Minors on Campus policy as outlined by the USG.

 Programs organized by third-parties will be required to complete a facilities use agreement with Augusta University, and submit a Certificate of Insurance indicating limits meet requirements outlined in the Facilities Use Agreement.